mbounthavong/Cost-Effectiveness-Analysis-of-Eptinezumab-and-Erenumab-for-Migraines/README.md

 Another package from DARTH that was used in this study is the `dampack` package.
 It's GitHub site is [here](https://github.com/DARTH-git/dampack/tree/master/R).

 ## Acknowledgements
-The DARTH group has creates a number of functions for CEA-related work.
+The DARTH group has created a number of functions for CEA-related work.
 I have taken a few of their workshops, and I have used their codes to build these models.
 All credit for the development of these packges and vignettes goes to the folks at DARTH.
 DARTH website: http://darthworkgroup.com/